maltez/Node_Course/home-work/README.md

 Create your own linter.
 - if in the end of line you will miss '.' it has to generate error.
 If in the text present word f**ck it has to generate warning.

+# Homework 7
+Create socket chat that using the room.
+Client 1 can push the message to client 2 and vice versa.
+Client 3 can push the message to client 4 and vice versa.
+All clients have all message history.
+Put room message history in file before closing the chat.